ProboCI/probo-db/README.md

 ## Plugins

 The project supports plugins.
 Plugins should be a separate project and should be referenced by path in the configuration.
-The plugin project should expose the plugins, in the order they should be run.
+The plugin project should expose the plugins as an object property called `dbPlugins`, in the order they should be run.

 ```javascript
 const myPlugin = require('./lib/myPlugin');